How To Reheat Lasagna

 Remove the foil from the top of your lasagna once you have about 10 minutes left to brown the cheese a bit.

-Either check the temperature for doneness with a food-grade thermometer and remove it when you have reached 165°F or you can also tell but looking at it.
+Either check the temperature for doneness with a food-grade thermometer and remove it when you have reached 165°F or you can also tell but look at it.

 You want to look for bubbling sauce along the sides of your lasagna dish, this is a good indicator that it is reheated.